 For these reasons, I prefer to use the Gini index to measure individual uncertainty.
 The aggregation (averaging) of the individual Gini indices across the SPF panellists that replied to two consecutive survey rounds allows for the calculation of a quarterly measure of percentage changes in uncertainty from one survey round to the next.
-This avoids that changes in the composition of the respondents from one survey round to the next contaminate the aggregate measure of uncertainty.
-16 Compounding the quarterly changes in uncertainty from one round to the next, a series representing the percentage change in the aggregate Gini index of uncertainty since 1999 Q1 is obtained for each macroeconomic variable and forecast horizon (Figure 5).
-17 For instance, aggregate uncertainty computed from the density forecasts of GDP growth two years ahead has been around 8% higher since the start of the financial crisis compared to its level in 1999 Q1, around 4% higher than in the previous peak in 2003 Q4, and around 6% higher than just before the financial crisis.
+Using data from the panellists that replied to two consecutive rounds avoids mixing the concept of interest, that is, the changes in uncertainty perceived by a group of forecasters that remains fixed during two consecutive survey rounds, with a distortion in the estimates of aggregate uncertainty generated by the fact that some forecasters only replied once during these two rounds.16 forecast horizon (Figure 5).17 For instance, aggregate uncertainty computed from the density forecasts of GDP growth two years ahead has been around 8% higher since the start of the financial crisis compared to its level in 1999 Q1, around 4% higher than in the previous peak in 2003 Q4, and around 6% higher than just before the financial crisis.